HelloWorld-1017/HelloWorld-1017.github.io/_posts/python/python crash course/2024-08-23-Python-File-and-Exception.md

 last_modified_at: 2024-08-25 15:20:47 +0800
 ---

-This post is a record made while learning Chapter 10 “Files and Exceptions” in Eric Matthes’s book, Python Crash Course.[^1] {: .notice--primary}
+This post is a record made while learning Chapter 10 “Files and Exceptions” in Eric Matthes’s book, *Python Crash Course*.[^1]
+{: .notice--primary}

 # Read text from a file